elyra-ai/examples/pipelines/introduction-to-generic-pipelines/README.md

    ![Tutorial assets in File Browser](doc/images/tutorial-directory.png)

-   The cloned repository includes a set of files that download an open [weather data set from the Data Asset Exchange](https://developer.ibm.com/exchanges/data/all/jfk-weather-data/), cleanse the data, analyze the data, and perform time-series predictions.
+   The tutorial directory includes a set of Jupyter notebooks and Python scripts that download, process, and analyze the [Iris flower dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).

 You are ready to start the tutorial.